hjhilden/adobescripts/README.md

 ## Work-in-progress scripts for Adobe software, primarily Illustrator  CC
 This is a collection of small scripts that accomplish different, possibly useful utility tasks.

-To get Illustrator scripts to appear in the *File > Scripts menu*, put them in the folder `/Applications/Adobe Illustrator CC 2017/Presets.localized/en_US/Script`or corresponding location  (requires restart).
+To get Illustrator scripts to appear in the *File > Scripts menu*, put them in the folder `/Applications/Adobe Illustrator CC [insert version]/Presets.localized/en_US/Script`or corresponding location  (requires restart).

-Alternatively, run the scripts from ExtendScript Toolkit.
+Alternatively, run the scripts from the menu.

 All  interface stuff is made using this handy document as reference: http://www.kahrel.plus.com/indesign/scriptui.html